-They are the substantial qualification component of the study programme and provide learners with an in-depth understanding of the principles of the uniformed services sector, and to allow them to explore the various avenues of work within it.
-They also allow learners to gain transferable skills that can be applied to the workplace or further study.
+They are the substantial qualification component of the study programme and provide students with an in-depth understanding of the principles of the uniformed services sector, and to allow them to explore the various avenues of work within it.
+They also allow students to gain transferable skills that can be applied to the workplace or further study.

 - focus on the study of the uniformed services in the public services sector

 - offer breadth and depth of study, incorporating a key core of knowledge

 - provide opportunities to acquire a number of practical and technical work-related skills.